DanNguyen8189/Spotiflames/server/README.md

 reccomended application to test out backend: postman

 ## Environment variables
-They'll be located in the .env file
+Guide for using them: https://medium.com/the-node-js-collection/making-your-node-js-work-everywhere-with-environment-variables-2da8cdf6e786.
+They'll be located in the .env file in the root directory
-Guide for using them: https://medium.com/the-node-js-collection/making-your-node-js-work-everywhere-with-environment-variables-2da8cdf6e786

 ## Production
 Note: environment variables in .env need to be altered